elastic/integrations/packages/cloud_defend/docs/README.md

 ### Drift Prevention
 The Drift Prevention feature of D4C is enabled via YAML drift prevention policies.
 These policies specify which containers, system operations and portions of the container file system that a specified action(s) should be taken on.

-The system is controlled via a powerful and flexible policy engine which allows users to specify system and Kubernetes attributes as `selectors` (specific `activities` and portions of the system that a policy is applied to) and `responses` (actions the user would like to take when a selector is matched with attempted system operations).
+The system is controlled via a powerful and flexible policy engine which allows users to specify system and Kubernetes attributes as `selectors` (specific `operations` and portions of the system that a policy is applied to) and `responses` (actions the user would like to take when a selector is matched with attempted system operations).

 ## Getting Started
 For step-by-step instructions on how to set up this integration, see http://this-does-not-exist.elastic.co/d4c/help/guide/getting-started.html